One who works his land will have an abundance of food, but one who chases fantasies will have his fill of poverty. Proverbs 28:19

 2 Peter 2

-4 For if God did not spare angels when they sinned, but cast them down to hell, and committed them to pits of darkness to be reserved for judgment; 5 and did not spare the ancient world, but preserved Noah with seven others, a preacher of righteousness, when he brought a flood on the world of the ungodly; 6 and turning the cities of Sodom and Gomorrah into ashes, condemned them to destruction, having made them an example to those who would live in an ungodly way; 7 and delivered righteous Lot, who was greatly distressed by the lustful life of the wicked 8 (for that righteous man dwelling among them was tormented in his righteous soul from day to day from witnessing and hearing about their lawless deeds): 9 the Lord knows how to deliver the godly from temptation and to keep the unrighteous under punishment for the day of judgment, 10 especially those who walk in the flesh; and its lustful defilement and disrepect of authority.
+4 For if God did not spare angels when they sinned, but cast them down to hell, and committed them to pits of darkness to be reserved for judgment; 5 and if God did not spare the ancient world but preserved Noah with seven others, a preacher of righteousness, when He brought a flood on the world of the ungodly; 6 and turning the cities of Sodom and Gomorrah into ashes, condemned them to destruction, having made them an example to those who would live in an ungodly way, 7 but delivered righteous Lot, who was greatly distressed by the lustful life of the wicked 8 (for that righteous man dwelling among them was tormented in his righteous soul from day to day from witnessing and hearing about their lawless deeds); 9 the Lord knows how to deliver the godly from temptation and to keep the unrighteous under punishment for the day of judgment, 10 especially those who walk in the flesh and its lustful defilement and disrepect of authority.
 Daring, self-willed, they are not afraid to slander the glorious ones.